zixiangcodes/react-assessment/README.md

 # Credits:
 - Thank you, to Fariz Gaskin for your classes!
 - Special thanks to the Zero to Mastery Discord Server community for helping me understand what was wrong with my code.
-- Huge thanks to Sean Christoph Gordon for hearing my rants sometimes.
+- Huge thanks to Sean Christoph Gordon, one of my childhood friends (and now programmer buddy) for hearing my rants sometimes.
 - As always, grateful to Fave for the opportunity to work in the FaveTech Hub program.

 # Disclaimer: